menhaj007/reach_mastermind/README.md

 # Conclusion
 There are couple lessons I learned by doing this take home challenge:

-- I should have paraphrased the challenge and asked the recuriter to confirm my understanding of the assignment.
+- I should have paraphrased the challenge and asked the recruiter to confirm my understandings.
+This would have helped to focus on the challenge rather than assumptions.
-- I should have decided to built the core features first in one of the languages such as Java or JavaScript that I feel comfortable.
+- I should have decided to build the core features first in one of the languages such as Java or JavaScript that I feel comfortable.
 - I should have avoided trying to build a full stack App such as using Ruby on Rails as a backend or using Nodejs + express + MySQL, and REACT as a frontend.
-- I should have analyzed my hours because I spend 9 hours work, and other couple hours for for taking care of my children.
+- I should have analyzed my hours because I spend 9 hours at work, and other couple hours for taking care of my children and family needs.
-- if I had realized that I can't work more than 2 to 4 hours on the project on one sitting, I could have built a better app.
 - Documentation took longer than I expected.
 It is crucial to plan and reserve enough hours for documenting your work.
-- I shouldn't have hestiated to contact my recruiter when I needed clarification.
+- I shouldn't have hesitated to contact my recruiter when I needed clarification.

-There are couple lessons that I learned by doing this coding challenge.
-Since this was my first one, I sometimes spent time on deciding what I should use.
-Will just a web-page with css, html, and JavaScript suffice, will Nodejs + MySQL + React will be a good choice?
+Since this was my first take home challenge, I sometimes spent lots of time on deciding what I should use in terms of technology.
+Will just a web-page with css, html, and JavaScript suffice?
+Will Nodejs + MySQL + React will be a good choice?
 I started doing some of each, then revisited my notes and saw that the recruiter had emphasized to use a technology based on the job you applied.
-At that memoment, I realized that I wasted sometime.
-Immediately, started planing on using Java.
-The first thing I thought was to build a spring-boot api, but I noticed that a player can't interact directly with the api without prior knowldge of Postman, Insomnia and etc. At the end decided a CLI app should be enough.
-Once the application was built, then wondered should I save the history into a file or a database, and finally decided to use MySQL because it runs on MacOS, Windows and Linux.
-This chanlleged thought me that best way to learn is to build.
-I had nevere tried to access mysql from a just a plain java application without a middleware and a server, once I did, now I know there is no limit what you can built.
+At that moment, I realized that I wasted sometime.
+Immediately, I started planing on using Java.
+The first thing I thought was to build a spring-boot API, but I noticed that a player can't interact directly with the API without a prior knowledge of Postman, Insomnia and other API testing applications.
+At the end, I thought a CLI application should be enough, if I have time left then will take it further.
+Once the application was built, then wondered should I save the history into a file or a database, and finally decided to use MySQL because it runs on MacOS, Microsoft Windows and Linux.
+This challenge thought me that best way to learn is to build.
 It only requires patience and guidance.